 The pain in my abdomen was reduced very little by vitamin C. It responded primarily to Ibuprofen.

 For the first few days I took 2 of the 600 mg Ibuprofen at approximately 7 hour intervals.
-About an hour after taking the Ibuprofen the abdominal pain began to disappear and did not return for about 6 and a half hours.
+About an hour after taking the Ibuprofen the abdominal pain began to disappear.
+It returned about 6 and a half hours later.

-I tried to extend the time between the Ibuprofen I took, but I soon realized that if I let the pain get really bad, it took much longer for the Ibuprofen to reduce the pain.
+I tried to extend the time between taking Ibuprofen.
+However, I soon realized that if I let the pain get really bad, it took longer for Ibuprofen to help

 Once I discovered that, I set a schedule for taking Ibuprofen and stuck with it for several days until it was clear I could go more hours between doses.

-Additionally, when the weather became warmer I sat outside in the sun, letting the sun shine on the shingles, which helped dry them out.
+Additionally, when the weather became warmer I sat outside in the sun, letting the sun shine on the shingles.
+That helped dry them out.
 Overall, it seemed that the sun helped with the pain and itching, as well.

 3/13/13 – I’m still using Epsom salts soaks for my feet every few days.
 After each soak I feel much better, so my impression is that the Epsom salt draws out the infection that caused the fever blisters and whatever residual infection there is from having had the shingles outbreak.

-Final Words on my Shingles Experience – My feeling is that I got shingles because of extreme stress and very sharp pain every time I took a step or sat down from a standing position.
+Final Words on my Shingles Experience – My feeling is that I got shingles because of extreme stress.
+Part of the stress was sharp pain every time I took a step or sat down from a standing position.

-If I had massaged the painful muscles in my left thigh that had knotted and were causing the intense pain when I moved, I think I might have avoided getting shingles.
+If I had massaged muscles in my thigh that caused intense pain when I moved, I might have avoided shingles.
 Equally, if I had known more about Shingles and vitamin B12 I might have avoided getting it.

 I’m not sure what it is in my body (our bodies) that allows stress to manifest as infection, but I would guess it has to do with basic metabolism and the basic body pH we maintain.